Skip to content

 • A working WORKFLOW.md tested locally (quick start)

-• API credentials for your agent (e.g., ANTHROPIC_API_KEY for Claude Code, GITHUB_TOKEN for Copilot, etc.)
+• API credentials for your agent (for example, ANTHROPIC_API_KEY for Claude Code, GITHUB_TOKEN for Copilot, CODEX_API_KEY for Codex, or provider-specific OpenCode credentials such as ANTHROPIC_API_KEY, OPENAI_API_KEY, or GOOGLE_API_KEY)

 Install Sortie into your image